-Effect on gray hair: Semi-permanent colors add shine and moisturize gray hair without changing the structure of the hair.
+Effect on gray hair: Semi-permanent colours add shine and moisturize gray hair without changing its structure.

 Temporary Hair Colours

 About: Temporary hair colours just stain or deposit colour on the hair’s surface, giving an instant colour to hair.

 How long it lasts: Temporary hair colours are like makeup.
 You can apply it and wash it off with a single hair wash.

 Types: Temporary hair colours can be in the form of liquids, powders, sprays, mascara root touch-up wands, or chalks.

 The difference Semi-Permanent colors make on Gray Hair:

 Blend the Demarcation Line:

 It’s an excellent way to camouflage the harsh line of demarcation, most prominent during the initial few months of growing out gray hair.

 Here are a few inspirational pictures of the silver sisters who applied semi-permanent colours on their hair in a creative way to deal with the skunk line.

 Beat the Brassiness:

 It’s common to see the yellowness in the dyed part of the hair, which emerges after the dye starts fading after a few months of growing the silver roots.

-Though silver shampoos are a way to tone down the brassiness, temporary colours can be a fun way to hide the discolouration.
+Though silver shampoos are a way to tone down the brassiness, temporary colours can be a fun way to hide discolouration.

-Down below are pictures of some silver sisters who preferred playing with colours to deal with the brassy hair…
+Below are pictures of some silver sisters who preferred playing with colours to deal with their brassy hair.

 Disguise the Damage: